ezmac/assetto-corsa-autocross-blender-generator/README.md

 Convert an overhead autocross map image or json export into a 1:1 scale Assetto Corsa track.

 ## Alpha.
 Only tested running in windows on power shell :vomit: Json format is a bit jank.
 Image recognition is difficult and format specific.

 Should work with the output of https://ezmac.github.io/ax-mapper

-Json schema to be reworked soon.
+Json may be reworked soon.
-Project to be renamed soon.
-It no longer _needs_ ai to run properly.

 Needs testing on linux but I've had issues running kseditor on linux.